jonnyburch/jonnyburch.com/_posts/2019-08-24-am-i-a-junior-content-designer.md

 When people ask me what I do and I don't feel like being sick in my mouth by saying I'm an entrepreneur, I say I'm a designer.
 But design is really a subset of what I do.
 While it's my 'first study' I find it hard to claim to currently _be_ a designer right now.

 So what am I?
 Looking through my to-do list, it sheds some light on the matter.
-It seems that I'm – mainly – a writer.

-When I map all the things I've recently been or am currently  writing, it can feel pretty overwhelming.
+It seems that I'm mainly a writer.
+In fact when I map all the things I've recently been or am currently writing, it can feel pretty overwhelming.

 - New skills for brand designers, engineers and product managers (luckily with lots of help from friends) as well as improving existing skills for Progression.
 This now represents my biggest ever body of writing at 20,000+ words 🤯
 - Two talks for upcoming conferences (one personal, one about career progression)
 - Personal blog posts to continue mapping my journey as a founder